SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Give internet access to the public subnets.
 - Enable auto-asign public IPv4 address only to the public subnet.
 - Create internet gateway and attach to your created VPC in aws console.
-- What is the difference between Public and Private subnets ?
+- What is the difference between public and private subnets ?
 - CIDR (Classless Inter-Domain Routing) ?
-We can asign custom IP address range to the subnets.
+It is used to allocate IP addresses efficiently, like dividing the large CIDR block (VPC) into a smaller networks.
+Nothing but assigning individual IP addresses from VPC_CIDR block.
 - Use always terraform best practices for naming convention like using '_' to avoid double naming.
 - We used open source modules sometimes and also we have dedicated cloud team who develops modules to use them.
 - How do you check internet is working or not ? 'ping google.com' Ipv4 is 32 bit and Ipv6 is 64 bit.
 - Router (Internet Gateway) ---> It has public_ip and private_ip.
 What is your actual IP address or public_ip ?
 Nothing but just type 'what is my ip in google' there you can see Ipv4 address that is your public_ip, not Ipv6.
 If anybody wants to connect to my laptop they can connect using this IP address only.
 You cannot connect with private_ip address.
-What is your private_ip just 'ipconfig' in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
+What is your private_ip ?
+Just 'ipconfig' in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
-- AWS wont charge for VPC, subnets, route tables, it only charges when you are creating server.
+- AWS wont charge for vpc, subnets, route tables, it only charges when you are creating server.
-- We can create as many private subnets we want however, for functionality purpose, we have only two subnets which is public and private subnets.

 ### Session-30
 - What resources we have created inside the VPC through aws console ?
 - First we have created VPC in aws.
-Your created VPC is isolated even aws dont have access to it.
+Your created VPC is isolated, even aws dont have access to it.
 It is like your private data center in aws cloud.
 - Next created internet gateway (IGW) and attached to the VPC.
 - Created Public, Private and Database subnets in atleast 2-AZs for high availability.
 - Created Route tables (Public, Private and Database) and associated with their respective subnets in both regions 1a and 1b.